-International Students Students from countries other than the United States are encouraged to attend Ozarks.
-To apply for admission, such students must submit 1.) a completed international student application form, 2.) an English translation of official transcripts of all secondary and postsecondary work, 3.) evidence of a minimum score of 500 (paper-based test), 173 (computer-based test), or 61 (internet-based test) on the TOEFL (Test of English as a Foreign Language) and/or a personal interview with the director of international studies and an English proficiency examination, 4.) a health record including, as required by law, evidence of immunization for two measles, two mumps, two rubella (MMR), tetanus, and a tuberculosis skin test.
-5.) evidence of full financial support for the duration of their studies in the United States, and 6.) \$2000.00 advance payment toward the first semester cost, with the balance, minus scholarships, due upon arrival.
-This payment is not refundable after a student attends class.
-In the event that a student does not attend the university, this payment will be returned, less the \$1000.00 international student deposit.
+INTERNATIONAL STUDENTS Students from countries other than the United States are encouraged to attend Ozarks.
+To apply for admission, such students must submit 1.) a completed international student application form, 2.) an English translation of official transcripts of all secondary and postsecondary work, 3.) evidence of a minimum score of 500 (paper-based test), 173 (computer-based test), or 61 (internet-based test) on the TOEFL (Test of English as a Foreign Language) and/or a personal interview with the director of international studies and an English proficiency examination, 4.) a health record including, as required by law, evidence of immunization for two measles, two mumps, two rubella (MMR), tetanus, and a tuberculosis skin test, and 5.) evidence of full financial support for the duration of their studies in the United States.

-Incoming freshman or transfer students are required to make the \$1,000 non-refundable deposit and payment of \$2,500 prior to the issuance of Form I-20.
-The balance of the semester fees will be due before July 1st.
+Incoming freshman or transfer students are required to make the \$1,000 deposit at the point of application and prior to the issuance of Form I-20.
+This deposit is not refundable after a student attends class.
+In the event the student does not attend the University, the deposit will be returned less a \$250 administrative fee.
+The balance of the semester fees will be due upon arrival.

 Returning students are required to make payment of \$2,500 prior to March 1st for the fall semester and October 1st for the spring semester.
-If payment is not received by those deadlines, the student will not be allowed to pre-register.
+If payment is not received by those deadlines, the student will not be allowed to preregister.
 The balance of the semester fees will be due prior to the registration of each semester.
 Credit card payments may be made calling the Business Office at (800) 264-8636.

 STUDENTS ADMITTED CONDITIONALLY Students who do not meet minimum admission standards may be admitted conditionally following an interview with members of the Student Admission and Aid Committee.
 Students so admitted must adhere to the stipulations indicated in their admission letter.
 For such students, the Student Admission and Aid Committee may stipulate enrollment in developmental courses or in a limited number of hours, grade point averages which are higher than regular university requirements, mandatory use of academic support services or other requirements deemed appropriate by the Student Admission and Aid Committee.
-By the end of their first semester, students admitted conditionally will be evaluated by the Student

-Admission and Aid Committee, who may continue some or all conditions of admission, or change their enrollment or admission status.
+By the end of their first semester, students admitted conditionally will be evaluated by the Student Admission and Aid Committee, who may continue some or all conditions of admission, or change their enrollment or admission status.
 A change in admission status may include, for example, a change to "denied."